 Counter Strike: Global Offensive allows it’s players to customize many aspects of the game to fit their liking.
-Although the game options offer a number of different settings that you can change and play around with,most players don’t know that you can change much more of the game using console commands.
+Players can trade, buy and sell CS:GO skins to modify their guns, as well as tweak many settings for their game.
+Although the game options offer a number of different settings that you can change and play around with, most players don’t know that you can change much more of the game using CS:GO console commands.

-In this article you will learn how to change your viewmodel settings with viewmodel commands in the develope console.
+In this article you will learn how to change your viewmodel settings with viewmodel commands in the developer console.
 With the right viewmodel settings you will be able to dominate on every map.

 What Is The Viewmodel in CS:GO?